henryse/seven-mobile-apps-in-seven-weeks/README.md

 		make build
 		make run

-Then execute the following command:
+To test the container you can execute the following command to get a list of time zones:

         curl -H "Content-Type:application/json" -H "Accept:application/json" http://localhost:3000/clock/time_zones